ywiyogo/CarND2-P5-MPC-Project/README.md

 7. Call the MPC Solve return vectors of the predicted points, actuators delta, and acceleration
 8. Assigning the actuator values to the simulator

+As discussed in this forum [thread](https://discussions.udacity.com/t/here-is-some-advice-about-steering-values/276487), there is an inconsistency of the steering values between the input data to the simulator and the output data from the simulator:

+> The simulator takes as input values in [-1, 1], where -1 is equivalent to 25 degrees to the left and 1 is equivalent to 25 degrees to the right.
+The simulator returns values in [-0.46332, +0.46332] radians, where -0.46332 is 25 degrees to the left and 0.46332 is 25 degrees to the right. - pierluigi.ferrari.

 The result video can be seen in this below animation or click to see in the original size.

 <p align="center">